codefresh-io/docs.codefresh.io/_docs/new-helm/install-helm-chart-using-codefresh-pipeline.md

 ---
-title: "Install HELM chart using Codefresh pipeline"
+title: "Using Helm in Codefresh pipeline"
 description: ""
 group: new-helm
 redirect_from: